-The software engineer SHALL ensure that applied security standards assure the confidentiality, integrity and availability of personal data and be amenable to verification.
-The software engineer SHALL ensure solutions support user-level and system-level privacy properties and be amenable to verification.
+The software engineer ensures that security standards are applied that assure the confidentiality, integrity and availability of personal data, and are amenable to verification.
+The software engineer ensures that solutions support user/data subject-level and system-level privacy properties and are amenable to verification.
+The reduction of security risks should be quantified and reported regularly.

 Visibility and Transparency – Keep it Open

-This principle emphasizes the need to establish accountability for software offerings by providing, to relevant stakeholders, appropriate information and timely evidence about whether, and how, the software or system operates according to stated promises and objectives.
-Typically, the purposes for demonstrating visibility and transparency are to enhance understanding and trust among deployers of the software, provide for informed choices among consumers and other end-users, and to demonstrate compliance to regulatory authorities.
+The software engineer shall create the foundation for for accountable software by providing, to relevant stakeholders, appropriate information and evidence about how the software or system fulfills stated promises and objectives.
+Demonstrating visibility and transparency enhance understanding among software users, and provide for informed choices by users/data subjects.
 Robust visibility and transparency enhance the capacity for independent verification.

 Open Collaboration

-The software engineer SHALL ensure that privacy requirements, risks, implementation methods and outcomes are documented throughout the development lifecycle and communicated to project members and stakeholders.
+The software engineer ensures that privacy requirements, risks, implementation methods and outcomes are documented throughout the development lifecycle and communicated to project members and stakeholders.

 Open to Review

-The software engineer SHALL ensure that the design and operation of software systems demonstrably satisfy the strongest privacy laws, contracts, policies and norms (as required).
+The software engineer ensures that the design and operation of software systems demonstrably satisfy the strongest privacy laws, contracts, policies and norms (as required).

 Open to Emulation

-The software engineer SHALL ensure that the design and operation of privacy-enhanced information technologies and systems are open to scrutiny, praise and emulation by all.
+The software engineer ensures that the design and operation of privacy-enhanced information technologies and systems are open to scrutiny, praise and emulation by all.

 Respect for User* Privacy – Keep it User-Centric

-* User = Data Subject

-This principle requires architects and operators to keep the interests of the individual user uppermost by offering strong privacy defaults, appropriate notice, and user-centric and user-friendly interfaces.
-A key objective of this Principle is to empower end-users to play active roles in the management of their own personal data through mechanisms designed to facilitate informed consent, direct access, verification of accuracy, and complaints.
+The software engineer shall keep the interests of the individual user uppermost by offering strong privacy defaults, appropriate notice, and user-centric and user-friendly interfaces.
+A key objective of this principle is to empower users/data subjects to play active roles in managing personal data through mechanisms designed to facilitate informed consent, direct access and control, and redress.

 Anticipate and Inform

-The software engineer SHALL ensure that the software is designed with user/data subject privacy interests in mind, and convey privacy attributes (where relevant) in a timely, useful, and effective way.
+The software engineer ensures that the software is designed with user/data subject privacy interests in mind, and convey privacy properties (where relevant) in a timely, useful, and effective way.

-Support Data Subject Input and Direction
+Support User / Data Subject Input and Direction

-The software engineer SHALL ensure that technologies, operations and networks allow users/data subjects to express privacy preferences and controls in a persistent and effective way.
+The software engineer ensures that technologies, operations and networks allow users/data subjects to express privacy preferences and controls in a persistent and effective way.

-Encourage Direct User /Subject Access
+Encourage Direct User / Data Subject Access

-The software engineer SHALL ensure that software systems are designed to provide data subjects direct access to data held about them, and an account of uses and disclosures.
+The software engineer ensures that software systems are designed to provide users/data subjects direct access to data held about them, and an account of uses and disclosures.

 Operationalizing the PbD Principles in Software Engineering